 The Montreal melon is fairly unknown today, even in Montreal.
-But once it was a popular culinary delicacy.
+But once it was a premium fruit, and a popular culinary delicacy.
 Upscale hotel restaurants served the melon alongside champagne and beluga caviar.
 At the beginning of the 20th century, Montreal market melon sold for upwards of $1 a slice.
 At the time, that was about twice the price of a full-course meal.

 Loss of Crop Diversity in the 20th Century

 How does a fruit as sought after as the Montreal market melon end up in obscurity?
 Actually, there are many foods that have gone this way.
 Did you know that the world has lost 75% of all our food crops in the last 50 years?

 This mass extinction of food crops is the result of changes in human society.
 Urbanization, globalization, even scientists trying to fight world hunger, have all contributed to the loss.
 In today’s food market, uniformity, familiarity and appearance take precedence.
 Shelf life, cost, and ease of transport are major considerations.
 Variety, and even flavour, take a back seat to these other factors.

 The result is more farmers planting the same variety of a given crop.
 For example, since restaurants like McDonald’s have long favoured russet Burbank potatoes for making French fries, more farmers grow this type of potato.
 But what about the rest of the 200 or so varieties of North American potatoes?
 If most farmers want to grow the crops that are in high demand, they are going to be leaving a lot of other varieties by the wayside.

 That’s pretty much what happened to the Montreal melon.
 People were once willing to pay a high price for the premium fruit because they couldn’t grow the precious Montreal Market melon.
 But eventually, the market shifted towards a single kind of muskmelon.
 The orange-fleshed cantaloupe became the standard, and farmers eventually stopped growing Montreal’s market melon altogether.